voostindie/markdown-curator/README.md

 My personal experience:

 - When run from the command line, changes to all files were detected.
-- When run from within IntelliJ IDEA, changes to files with emoj's in their name where not detected.
+- When run from within IntelliJ IDEA, changes to files with emojis in their name where not detected.

 Adding the `LC_CTYPE` variable to the Run configuration environment fixed it.
 The command line already had it.